 Making digital videos is brilliant.
-It also gives kids the skills to have a digital video presence in the 21st century world.
+It also gives young people the skills to have a digital video presence in the 21st century world.

 Students will be working with film makers, teachers and instructors the entire week who can help nurture their creative skills.

-Written by a professionally trained writer, the screenplay is specially written for each group we work with.
+Written by a professional artist, the screenplay is specially scribed for each group we work with.
 We will cast and assign technical roles at the beginning of the filmmaking week.